harshmathur1990/python-api-challenge/README.md

 ## Work Done

-1. Data migration reads the streams the file into json objects and bulk creates in Chunk of 50.
+1. Data migration (departures/migrations/0002_auto_20180706_1234.py) reads the streams the file into json objects and bulk creates in Chunk of 50.

 2. Filter Chain is a class which contains chain of filters to be applied in sequence.

 3. dump_data_to_csv method dumps a list of dictionaries to a csv file provided a name and headers.
    The headers provided are keys in dictionaries.

 4. change_dict_keys_to_title_case method iterate over dictionaries and change keys to title case

 5. get_call method makes a HTTP get using requests and accepts a processor to process the response.
     It exits the program if something goes wrong after logging to stderr.

 6. dotenv is used to pick the configs from environment variables.
 Hence must rename the .env.sample to .env before running the program.

+7. YAJL is required dependency to run this script. install it using:

+  on macOS:
+      brew install yajl

+  on other systems:
+      git clone git@github.com:lloyd/yajl.git
+      cd yajl
+      ./configure && make install

+8. Steps For installing python requirements:

+       python3 -m venv env

+       source env/bin/activate

+       pip3 install -r requirements.txt

+9. The migrations are already run in sqlite, so nothing to run there.

+10. python manage.py test

+11. python manage.py data_collection_script